17 Proven Holiday Entertaining Shortcuts

 TIPS: Drizzle warmed chocolate sauce or spoon over canned cherry pie filling (one of my favorites).

-Let me know what you think of these ideas for Holiday entertaining shortcuts.
+Let me know what you think of these ideas for holiday entertaining shortcuts.
 Do you have other ways to make holiday entertaining less stressful and time-consuming?

 I’d love to know what subjects you are most curious about.
 Let me know in the comments and I’ll search browse for them.
 Be sure to PIN to keep these ideas handy.